shadowarchive/dam.sh/README.md

 # dam.sh

-Modified ZRam for Huawei Modems
+* Modified RAM Compression Bash File for Raspberry Pi and Windows on ARM, and soon Huawei Modems.

+* Created for Unix Systems only, Embedded Systems will soon be Developed.